vikvikvr/taipo/README.md

 - [ ] Review your progress by taking a look at the **history of your matches**.
 - [ ] You will also be given useful **stats** so you can compare yourself against your friends.

+## For legacy ⌚

+- Run `npm i` in both client/ and server/ folders
+- take a look at `.env.example` for both
+- take a look at the available scripts in both `package.json`

 ## Tech stack

 **Front End:**